xvonabur/UNIT3D/book/src/backup-docs.md

 Run this only if you do not have a valid node_modules folder or if your assets require rebuilding.

-Note: Running this command with sudo may cause permission issues (such as EACCES errors), so if possible, consider running it as a non-root user or ensure that the permissions are correctly set after installation.
+Note: Running this command with sudo may cause permission issues (such as EACCES errors) so if possible consider running it as a non-root user or ensure that the permissions are correctly set after installation.

 When to Use:
 Use the optional command if your project uses Bun for dependency management and asset building and if you need to ensure that your dependencies and built assets are updated.